 - how potential beneficiaries have helped to develop planned project activities

 - how people will be referred to or signposted towards your project

 It should also show how your organisation demonstrates the values aligned to the Open Mental Health Network which are:

 - we co-produce with service users and carers

 - we support each other and share good practice

 Applications for grants of £2,000 and under can be submitted at any time.

-Applications will be assessed by a panel which will meet approximately one month after each closing date.
-Applicants will be notified of the outcome within 14 days of the panel date.
+Applications for the next round grants over £2,000 will need to be submitted by 12pm on 31st July 2022.
+These will be assessed by a panel and applicants will notified of the outcome within 7 days of the panel date.